Top Tips on How to Reach out and Partner with Schools in Your Local Area!

 Earning More Than Pennies

 We've covered why you should be working with schools, and how to approach them - now let's talk money!
-As a club (and sustainable business), you need to earn money to be able to deliver your activities in the community.
+As a club (and sustainable business), you need to earn money to be able to deliver your activities to the community.
 If the schools are happy to pay for your services, then there are two ways you could price your activities:

 School Controlled Funding